 Gaitskill serves as the person with the little hammer, but she doesn’t just remind us of unhappiness: beyond that, her job is to remind us how complicated living is, how little we know, how much we have left to do.
 Her job is to make us be adults.

 That maturity — sometimes painful, often bleak — can prove unpopular, especially when it comes to sex.
 But here, Gaitskill is in a class of her own: braver, ballsier—just smarter.
 Twelve pages into an essay defending Lolita as a book about love, about how lovers strive for heaven and dwell in hell, she starts talking about how she was molested at five — and says she felt empathy for the man; that she was even aroused.
-Holy shit!
+Wow!

 Anyone rushing to dismiss Gaitskill as unempathetic or cold would be hard-pressed: she inserts herself into these questions with unflinching bravery, and she knows suffering herself.
 But her “story”, like everyone else’s, is up for debate, and she doesn’t make herself a martyr or a hero.
 And her goal isn’t to condemn — not to condemn Mailer or Nabokov or her assaulters or the pretentious boyfriend obsessed with The Talking Heads: her goal is to complicate.
 Her goal is to change her mind.